DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Remember you still need to make sure it is your product standing out not the person using your product or the things around your product.
 You can use photo editing software right on your phone to make your product stand out more than anything around it.
 I recommend this class because they teach you how to use photo editors on your phone.

 Make sure you are using great lighting.
 Some of the best lighting you can get is natural lighting.
 Watch the lighting that comes in through your windows take snapshots of that lighting on one of your products throughout the day.
 Figure out which time takes the best photos.

-You can mimic this lighting with daylight bulbs.
+You can mimic this lighting with daylight bulbs as well if you don’t get great lighting from your windows.
 Find a clean distraction free corner of a room and set up a photo session.
 Grab a lamp or two and set up your lighting.
 If needed remove the shades in order to avoid shadows.